NGX123/tos/notes/info/memory.md

 ## Questions
+### Current
+* What if the some data happens to be located between two pages(e.g. several byts on one and others on another)?
+    * * Should the page frame allocator align every page by 4096?
+* Where should be the page tables/structs be stored in memory(should some space be allocated for them using PFA)?

+### Solved
 * Higher Half Kernel
     - Why is 0xC0000000 used - which is below 4GB which means that even in 64 bit mode programm can only access stuff below 0xc0000000 or how does it work, is it remapped beyond end of kernel as soon as programm alocates all the space below?
         * The 0xC0000000 is used only in 32bit mode because it leaves 3GB free for programms and a little space at the end of memory for the kernel